scionoftech/webp-converter/README.md

 ## What's New
 * Precompiled executables of WebP(v1.1.0) added
 * Permission issue of WebP executables fixed
-* Spaces in file path issue fixed
+* Space in file path issue fixed
 * Base64 and Buffer conversion added

 # How to use